 The Language Zone

 The Language Zone (in the Language Centre) is located on the second floor of the Parkinson Building and is open to all students.
 There are self-study resources for over 40 different languages, including live and recorded TV broadcasts, computer software, audio and video practice material, newspapers and magazines.
 If you can't find resources in the language you're interested in, speak to staff.
-There are also lots of resources on the Language Centre and Language Zone VLE pages.
+There are also lots of resources on the Language Zone Minerva pages.

 You can get advice on any aspect of language learning, including putting together a personalised strategy for strengthening your language skills, from the language learning advice service.
 To make an appointment, email firstname.lastname@example.org or talk to staff in the Language Zone.

-Many international students at Leeds are looking for native English speakers to practise their conversational skills with.
+Many international students at Leeds are looking for native English speakers to practice their conversational skills with.
 The Language Zone staff in the Parkinson Building keep a register of interested students so you can find someone with similar interests to you to practice a language with.